 After some switchbacks, a sandy canyon leads to "The Waterfall" about 2 miles into the trail, where ascent is over several rock ledges.
 There are steep Slickrock climbs and some sand hills.

 It has deservedly become one of the more popular trails because it has great scenery and because the wheeling is just challenging enough to be fun without quite being a vehicle buster.
 The vista across the fins of Behind the Rocks toward the La Sal Mountains is as fine as they come.
 The rim view overlooks Moab 1,000 feet below and includes a panorama of about 300°.

-This trail has become so difficult that it inspired a new rating.
-Two locking differentials are required, and a winch is highly recommended.
-Mortality of vehicle parts is very high.
+Pritchett Canyon is back for 2017 by popular demand.
+This trail has become so difficult that it inspired a new rating of 9.
+Two locking differentials are required, a winch is required, 37"+ tires strongly recommended.
+This run is for the buggys, custom builds, and expert drivers.
+Typical mortality of vehicle parts is very high, leave the fenders and sheet metal at home.
 There are no easy bypasses.
 If you can take your eyes off the obstacles long enough, you'll find a splendidly beautiful, narrow canyon.
 The trail climbs the lower part of the canyon and exits via a side canyon over a divide into the Hunter Canyon system.